markc/alsa/lib/md/Asynchronous_Playback_(Howto).md

-"MyBuffer" in the above piece of code is a pointer to wherever the data is you want to write to the device. and the last parameter is the size in bytes of the data to write.
+"MyBuffer" in the above piece of code is a pointer to wherever the data is you want to write to the device. and the last parameter is the size in frames of the data to write.

   ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   **Note:**Two times the period size seems to be a good initial write size?
 Going below this results in a buffer underrun (broken pipe error on any subsequent function calls) and going over it seems to trigger "file descriptor in a bad state" errors.